 “The Mission is ground zero for the fight for the future of San Francisco,” said David Campos, the city supervisor who represents most of the nearly two-square-mile district.
 “People think San Francisco is an island of progressive thinking,” he said, but San Francisco “has the fastest-growing income inequality of any city in the nation,” he said, citing a Brookings Institution study.
 “Medium- and low-income people are being left behind,” Mr. Campos said.

-Marigold Project Presents The Annual Festival of Altars, Wednesday, November 2 2016, Procession begins 7pm at 22nd and Bryant, Public Altars in Garfield Park at 26th and Harrison, 4pm-11pm.
+Day of the Dead San Francisco Presents The Annual Festival of Altars happens every November 2.
+Procession begins 7pm at 22nd and Bryant, Public Altars in Garfield Park at 26th and Harrison, 4pm-11pm.
 Bring flowers, candles and mementos of loved ones to place on altars.
 This is an alcohol-free event.